PurryFury/PurryFury/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/?username=PurryFury&theme=blue-green" />

 ### Hi there 👋
-I enjoy solving problems with computers and verious technologies they provide.
+I enjoy solving problems with computers and varios technologies they provide.
 I play a lot of video games and collect founttain pens 🖋️ .
-I am all for open-source so use my code as you like, just include my name in it.
+I am all for open-source so use my code as you like, but please do not mention my name anywhere near my code.

 ### Technologies and Tools <img src="hackerman.gif" width="50px"/>
 #### Languages/Frameworks I use and Like